DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 # TableView Plugin Reference

 This plugin renders the Grid data as a table.
-It contains visualization components such as a table view, table view cell that can be extended by other plugins.
-It exposes some customization points to manage column span, row height, column width, etc.
+It contains the Table View and Table View Cell components that can be extended by other plugins and provides ways to customize table rows and columns.

-The plugin also allows an end-user to manage a column order state.

 ## User Reference